Ōarai: Ōarai Girls' Academy (Anglerfish Team, Duck Team and Hippo Team, Rabbit Team and Turtle Team)

 - Mundane Utility: They initially used the engine compartment of the Mark IV (which was also said to have been properly upgraded to spec) as a smoking room for their meat sausages.

-- Nice Hat: with the exception of Cutlass, they wear Dixie Cup hats, due to being also being student ship crew members.
+- Nice Hat: with the exception of Cutlass, they wear Dixie Cup hats, due to also being student ship crew members.

 - Pirate: Their overall theme upon their introduction.
 Ties in as well with their Mark IV tank, seeing as it also looked like a pirate ship.